Mission Tejas State Park

 Mission Tejas State Park was the last destination of our four-park journey from central Texas to northeast Texas.
 As we drove from park to park (Fairfield State Park, Purtis Creek State Park, and Daingerfield State Park), we ventured further away from our home in central Texas.
 We selected Mission Tejas State Park as our last destination because it was along an indirect route back home, thus shortening any single day's travel time.

-From Daingerfield State Park, we drove cautiously south on 159 towards Longview through high winds and heavy downpours.
+After leaving Daingerfield State Park, we drove cautiously south on 159 towards Longview through high winds and heavy downpours.
 After about an hour of driving with clenched teeth and a tight grip on the steering wheel, we pulled into the flooded parking lot of a Cracker Barrel on I-20 to take a break from the rain and have lunch.
 The strong wind was from the north, and temperatures were dropping fast.
 Inside the warm restaurant, bikers enjoyed hot coffee at a corner table not far from our two-seater by the fireplace.
 I bet those guys won't be leaving any time soon, I thought.

 After a meal of chicken fried steaks, we headed south on Highway 322 to Henderson, then east on 79 through Rusk and Alto, to the northern end of Davy Crockett National Forest, and traveled further east on 21 to Park Road 44.
 The rain didn't stop until we arrived at Mission Tejas State Park.
 The skies remained cloudy, and the cold wind continued through the afternoon.

 We checked in at the park headquarters and navigated down wet roads to soggy tree-covered campsite #7.
 As soon as we got our trailer positioned and leveled, I walked over to the driver's side door of my truck and reached in to turn off the engine, then suddenly, WHAM!!
 A heavy limb fell from the tree above and slammed onto the windshield and top of the cab.
-The rotten limb exploded on impact and scattered pieces of bark and decayed wood everywhere.
+The rotten limb exploded on impact and spread shards of bark and decayed wood everywhere.
 We were startled by the powerful crashing sound and thought the windshield had broken and the cab had caved in.
 After I cleaned up the debris, I determined there was no damage, not even a scratch.
 I doubt we would have been so lucky if the limb had hit us!

 On Saturday morning, temperatures had dropped to the low forties.
 We ate breakfast and hiked down the moderate half-mile Karl Lovett Trail, through a forest of pines and hardwoods, to a folk music festival at the Rice Family Log Home near the park's entrance.
 It was chilly and cloudy, but the air was dry and calm.
 We enjoyed two local folk music groups playing such instruments as the guitar, mandolin, banjo, and stand-up bass while children played horseshoes and bean bag toss nearby.